devnull-cz/unix-linux-prog-in-c-labs/2020/labs-2020-11-26/assignment.md

   - use TCP sink server and simple connect
   - see `atomicio()` in the OpenSSH source code

-# Simple TCP server with descriptor redirection
+# Simple TCP exec server with descriptor redirection

 Implement a program that will start listening on a specified TCP port and address.
 It will handle one connection at a time.
 Once current connection is closed,